TheOdinProject/top-meta/about/discord-roles.md

 These roles have **no moderation privileges**.
 They are used to highlight specific background our community members have.

-- **Professional** - We have members of our community that are here to help others to grow, because they are employed in a software engineering role.
-We wanted to highlight those individuals so that their experiences in the workplaces helps others make more educated decisions.
-This role is up to the **discretion of the Core team**.
-It does require a verification step, and the admittance is *not guaranteed*.
+- **Professional** - This role may be available but not limited to professionally employed software engineers, developers, QA engineers or those with a professional history of developing who are still employed as developer managers and/or project managers.

+This typically means the role is not available for designers and product managers or anyone with a role that is not directly impacted by The Odin Project curriculum.
+This role is up to the **discretion of The Odin Project staff** and admittance is **not guaranteed**.

+Individuals with the Professional role are intended to help other learners grow by highlighting their experiences in the workplace.
+This means properly guiding learners and being familiar with The Odin Project curriculum.
+Professionals should refrain from giving advice that does not align with the curriculum or pulls learners beyond what they should know at a specific project.

+The Professional role requires a verification step and is **not guaranteed**.
+Community members in good standing within the Discord community can message @ModMail with their LinkedIn account or email theodinprojectcontact@gmail.com from their company email address.
+If this is a new role, members must have either started the position or have a signed contract.